automated-bots/Crypto-Bot/README.md

 ## Usage

-You can join the public [Stock Exchange Telegram channel](https://t.me/stock_exchange_updates), where this bot is connected to.
+You can join the public [Crypto Exchange Alert Telegram channel](https://t.me/crypto_exchange_updates), where this bot is connected to.

-*Or* since this project is open-source, you can setup your own `index-bot` as well as your own [Telegram Bot](https://core.telegram.org/bots).
+*Or* since this project is open-source, you can setup your own `crypto-bot` as well as your own [Telegram Bot](https://core.telegram.org/bots).
 See below.

 ## Run it yourself

 ### Docker

-Use the [DockerHub Docker image](https://hub.docker.com/repository/docker/danger89/index-bot) (see also: [Dockerfile](Dockerfile)).
+Use the [DockerHub Docker image](https://hub.docker.com/repository/docker/danger89/crypto-bot) (see also: [Dockerfile](Dockerfile)).

 1. Copy/rename the [config template file](configTemplate.yml) to `config.yml`, can be stored anywhere on your machine: